Devipriya1921/-avsddac_28nm/README.md

 ![specifications to be met](https://user-images.githubusercontent.com/83152452/164958719-436bb2f8-8a75-48d5-95a1-db4efa5e6290.png)

 # Pre Layout Simulations

+## Tools used

-The tools used for these simulations are:
+* The tools used for the circuit simulations are:

-Schematic Design : Custom Compiler
+ 1. Schematic Design : Custom Compiler
-Symbol Creation : Custom Compiler
+ 2. Symbol Creation : Custom Compiler
-Simulation : PrimeSim
+ 3. Simulation : PrimeSim

 ## Switch

+* Switching circuits or gates are circuits that perform well-defined logic or arithmetic operations on binary variables.
+* Binary variables are two-valued variables expressed as 1's or 0's in algebraic form, or true or false in syllogistic forms, or as high or low voltage, positive or negative remanence (magnetic flux), etc., in circuit forms.
+* Circuit switching refers to the mechanism of communications in which a dedicated path with allocated bandwidth is set up on an on-demand basis before the actual communication can take place.

 ### Switch Schematic
 ![switch sch](https://user-images.githubusercontent.com/83152452/164958812-197936ea-7c4a-4749-bf65-2b8ce7baf172.png)